 Basic tooth extractions are required when a fully-erupted tooth has been damaged or destroyed beyond repair due to gum disease, tooth decay, or an oral injury.
 They are also sometimes called “simple extractions.”

 If a basic extraction is necessary to remove one or more of your teeth, you will need to have the extracted teeth replaced with a partial denture, dental bridges, or dental implants.
 Failing to replace your teeth after an extraction can lead to further complications like teeth shifting toward the areas where your missing teeth used to be.
-During your consultation at Bayview Dental, Dr. Steve Bakke can discuss these treatments with you in more detail.
+During your consultation at Bayview Dental, Dr. Youngner can discuss these treatments with you in more detail.